pixie-io/pixie/.github/PULL_REQUEST_TEMPLATE.md

 ### Additional documentation:

 <!--
-This section can be blank if this pull request does not require a release note.
+This section can be removed if this PR does not include changes to our public documentation.

 When adding links which point to resources within git repositories (px-docs, etc), please reference a specific commit and avoid linking directly to the master branch.
 This ensures that links reference a